BTBMan/eslint-config/README.md

 ### Working with Prettier

-If your project has the prettier dependence.
-It can automatically use prettier to lint.
+If your project has the Prettier dependence.
+It can automatically use Prettier to lint.

-If you are using svelte. you have to do something first.
+For Svelte

 ```bash
 pnpm i -D prettier-plugin-svelte